douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 Instead of a forward slash, Windows uses a backslash to separate the names in a path.
 This causes headaches because Unix uses backslash for input of special characters.
 For example, if we want to put a space in a filename on Unix, we would write the filename as my\ results.txt.
 Please don't ever do this, though: if you put spaces, question marks, and other special characters in filenames on Unix, you can confuse the shell for reasons that we'll see shortly.

 Finally, Windows filenames and directory names are case insensitive: upper and lower case letters mean the same thing.
-This means that the path name C:\Users\Julia could be spelled c:\users\VLAD, C:\Users\Vlad, and so on.
-Some people argue that this is more natural: after all, "VLAD" in all upper case and "Vlad" spelled normally refer to the same person.
+This means that the path name C:\Users\Julia could be spelled c:\users\JULIA, C:\Users\julia, and so on.
+Some people argue that this is more natural: after all, "JULIA" in all upper case and "Julia" spelled normally refer to the same person.
 However, it causes headaches for programmers, and can be difficult for people to understand if their first language doesn't use a cased alphabet.

-## Insert more relevant example ##
-Nelle's Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
-First, she creates a directory called north-pacific-gyre (to remind herself where the data came from).
-Inside that, she creates a directory called 2012-07-03, which is the date she started processing the samples.
-She used to use names like conference-paper and revised-results, but she found them hard to understand after a couple of years.
-(The final straw was when she found herself creating a directory called revised-revised-results-3.)

-Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
-This is what she used in her collection log to record the location, time, depth, and other characteristics of the sample, so she decides to use it as part of each data file's name.
-Since the assay machine's output is plain text, she will call her files NENE01729A.txt, NENE01812A.txt, and so on.
-All 1520 files will go into the same directory.

-If she is in her home directory, Nelle can see what files she has using the command:

-    $ ls north-pacific-gyre/2012-07-03/

-Since this is a lot to type, she can take advantage of Bash's command completion.
-If she types:

-    $ ls no

-and then presses tab, Bash will automatically complete the directory name for her:

-    $ ls north-pacific-gyre/

-If she presses tab again, Bash will add 2012-07-03/ to the command, since it's the only possible completion.
-Pressing tab again does nothing, since there are 1520 possibilities; pressing tab twice brings up a list of all the files, and so on.
-This is called tab completion, and we will see it in many other tools as we go on.

 ### Exercises ###
 #### Exercise 1 ####